Effect of a Gaussian random external magnetic field with spatio temporal variation on compensation in Ising spin-1/2 trilayered square ferrimagnets: Simulation Protocol

 The Metropolis single spin-flip algorithm \cite{Landau, Binder} is employed for simulation of the system.
 The three square monolayers has $L^{2}$ sites with $L=100$.
 The $z$-components of spin projections of nearest neighbours, $S_{i}^{z}$ $(S_{i}^{z}=\pm1)$ contribute to the cooperative and spin-field interactions.
-At each site $i$, a \textit{local, time-varying, Gaussian random field} $h_{i}$ couples with each spin.
-In \cite{Diaz2}, Compensation temperature has been found to be practically constant for $L\geqslant60$, for the systems of this study.
-So the system sizes in this study is statistically reliable for simulational investigation.
-For both the configurations, the systems are initiated at a high temperature paramagnetic phase, with randomly selected half of the total spin projections being "UP" (with $S_{i}^{z}=+1$) and the rest being "DOWN" (with $S_{i}^{z}=-1$) (Using $1$ for $1/2$ fixes up the energy scale).
+At each site $i$, a local, time-varying, Gaussian random field, $h_{i}$ couples with each spin.
+In \cite{Diaz2}, Compensation temperature has been found to be practically constant for $L\geqslant60$, for the systems of this study in field-free study.
+From Appendix \ref{app_tcomp_size_field}, we see the compensation point is still independent of the system size in the vicinity of $L=100$, in presence of the external Gaussian field of this study.
+So the chosen system size is statistically reliable for simulational investigation.
+For both the configurations, the systems are initiated at a high temperature paramagnetic phase, with randomly selected half of the total spin projections being ``UP" (with $S_{i}^{z}=+1$) and the rest being ``DOWN" (with $S_{i}^{z}=-1$) (Using $1$ for $1/2$ fixes up the energy scale).
 At a fixed temperature $T$, the spin flipping is governed by the Metropolis rate \cite{Metropolis, Newman}, of Equation [\ref{eq_metropolis}]:

 where the associated change in internal energy in flipping the $i$-th spin projection from $S_{i}^{z}$ to $-S_{i}^{z}$, is $\Delta E$ .
-Similar $3L^{2}$ individual, random single-spin updates constitute One Monte Carlo sweep (MCS) of the entire system.
-This \textit{one MCS} is the unit of time in this study. \textit{Periodic boundary conditions in-plane and Open boundary conditions along the vertical are employed.}
+Similar $3L^{2}$ individual, random single-spin updates constitute one Monte Carlo sweep (MCS) of the entire system (unit of time in this study).
+Periodic boundary conditions in-plane and Open boundary conditions along the vertical are employed.